 Rules of Maintenance: The Writer-Editor Relationship

-With the rise of freelance writing as an essential component in content marketing and publishing, so has come a swell of new relationships between editors, managers and freelance writers.
-But not all of them are the best they can be.
-Here are some tips about how to build and maintain the delicate but essential writer-editor relationship.
+With the rise of freelance writing, so has come a swell of new relationships between editors, managers and freelance writers.
+But are you building the best?

 2019 Survey Results: What’s Your Biggest Challenge With Content?

 We asked 2,800+ marketers about their biggest challenges with content, and here’s what we found.
 Discover how 4,000+ challenges broke down into 44 themes.